kurianinc/opkg/README.md

 The package manifest follows the YAML format as the extension of the file indicates.
 There is only one attribute, name of the package,  required in the manifest file.
 However, to use a package for anything useful, you may have to use multiple options that direct the pakaging of application code and its deployment.

-# Package Manifest

 There are 3 groups of options that you can specifiy in an opkg manifest that are related to: packaging application code, installing the code and maintaining state of the application.

 An opkg package also supports template variables in manifests, bounded by "{{ }}" - a feature that can be used to install a package to multiple environments with varied configurations.

-These are the general advtanrages of using Open Project in place rpm or similar packaging tools:
-- extremely simple packaging system that uses an open archive format, tarball.
-- opkg packages are flexible enough to be installed in environments with varied configuration.
-- keep track of the state of package.
-If an app is encapsulated as a package with its lifecycle defined, opkg can manage that easily.